-1. Breathe well.
-This is fundamental, ask any Yoga or meditation teacher.
+Breathe well: This is fundamental; ask any yoga or meditation teacher.
 Watch a small child breathe.
-Unless the child is out of breath they will hardly move their chest at all.
-They breathe by gently expanding the diaphragm, their abdomen, and then just letting the abdomen gently return.
+Unless the child is out of breath, they will hardly move their chest at all.
+They breathe by gently expanding the diaphragm and their abdomen, and then just letting the abdomen gently return.
 Stressed, anxious or tense people tend to breathe with a tighter chest and abdomen.
-Learn to soften your chest and breathe abdominally whenever you remember through the day.
+Learn to soften your chest and breathe abdominally throughout the day.
 Breathing well is one of the most under-rated resources on the planet.
 I cannot overstate how important this is.

-2. Smile.
-Did you know that just the physical movements of a big smile changes your brain chemistry for the better, even if your eyes are not smiling.
+Smile: Did you know that just the physical movement of a big smile changes your brain chemistry for the better, even if your eyes are not smiling?
 Half a dozen big smiles may well make you feel a little better.
-Obviously don’t do this on public transport or you may well scare people...
+Obviously don’t do this on public transport, or you may well scare some people!

-3 Laugh.
-Loads of research illustrate that laughter is good for you.
-It helps you breathe more fully as you have to take bigger breaths, and, importantly, it releases endorphins into your blood, the body’s natural feel good chemicals.
-To start with you will need to force this, and yes, you may well feel silly.
+Laugh: Research illustrates that laughter is good for you.
+It helps you breathe more fully, as you have to take bigger breaths, and, importantly, it releases endorphins into your blood, the body’s natural feel-good chemicals.
+To start with, you will need to force this, and, yes, you may well feel silly.
 Persist and you will begin to feel the benefits.

-4 Posture.
-Did you know that your body posture affects your brain and body chemistry?
-When you adopt a positive posture you change the cortisol and adrenalin levels in your body for the better.
+Posture: Did you know that your body posture affects your brain and body chemistry?
+When you adopt a positive posture, you change the cortisol and adrenalin levels in your body for the better.
 Sit or stand up straight, keep your chin up, keep both feet planted on the floor, keep your shoulders relaxed and back.
-Just 2 minutes of adopting a positive posture can make a massive difference to the way you feel.
+Just two minutes of adopting a positive posture can make a massive difference to the way you feel.
 The brilliant research of Harvard University’s Amy Cuddy demonstrates this well.
-Everyone should watch this video Posture Video
+Everyone should watch this video posture video.

-5 Sleep.
-Listen to a good relaxation or self-hypnosis recording as you drift to sleep.
+Sleep: Listen to a good relaxation or self-hypnosis recording as you drift off to sleep.
 Sleep is fundamental to combat stress and anxiety.
-It’s easy, all you have to do is press the ‘play’ button and drift off.
-You are likely to sleep better; think of it as a gym workout for your mind.
+It’s easy; all you have to do is press the ‘play’ button and drift off.
+You are likely to sleep better.
+Think of it as a gym workout for your mind.

-6 Get a sense of perspective.
-The reason people go to the cinema is because the bigger the image you see, the bigger the impact on your feelings.
+Get a sense of perspective: The reason people go to the cinema is because the bigger the image you see, the bigger the impact on your feelings.
 There’s a world of difference watching a film on a big cinema and watching it on an iPod.
 Did you know this is the same inside your mind?
-If you make a big image in your head that upsets you then learn to simply move it rapidly into the distance, repeatedly.
-It doesn’t solve anything but it DOES tend decrease the emotion....and it gets easier with practice.
+If you make a big image in your head that upsets you, learn to simply move it rapidly into the distance, repeatedly.
+It doesn’t solve anything, but it does tend to decrease the emotion....and it gets easier with practice.

-8. Keep falling in love.
-If you are in a loving relationship then deliberately spend at least a minute each day vividly remembering the times you knew you were falling in love.
-Do this to reconnect with your partner, do this to enhance the loving feelings, just do it.
+Keep falling in love: If you are in a loving relationship, deliberately spend at least a minute each day vividly remembering the times you knew you were falling in love.
+Do this to reconnect with your partner; do this to enhance the loving feelings; just do it!

-9. Look forward to something.
-It doesn’t have to be a big thing.
-Maybe you are meeting with a friend you haven’t seen for a while for a drink, maybe you have a shopping trip organised tomorrow.
-Maybe it is simply a long warm bath this evening with lavender essence...
+Look forward to something: It doesn’t have to be a big thing.
+Maybe you are meeting up with a friend you haven’t seen for a while for a drink.
+Maybe you have a shopping trip organised for tomorrow.
+Maybe it is simply a long warm bath with lavender essence...

-10. Master your inner dialogue.
-Have you ever heard a really annoying song on the radio that just gets stuck in your head no matter what you try to do?
-It can be really embarrassing to be humming the birdie song in a board meeting.
-Well the best way to get rid of the song don't like is to think of a song you do like, one with nice words, one that cheers you up.
-Turn the volume up and the old song you didn’t like will just fade away.
+Master your inner dialogue: Have you ever heard a really annoying song on the radio that just gets stuck in your head no matter what you try to do?
+It can be really embarrassing to be humming the Birdie Song in a board meeting.
+Well, the best way to get rid of the song you don't like is to think of a song you do like.
+Turn up the volume and the annoying song will just fade away.
 This is also a fantastic metaphor for internal dialogue.
 How much time do you spend criticising yourself, or telling yourself how stressed you are?
-We all get caught in these internal dialogue loops from time to time, going on and on in our minds in a negative way.
+We all get caught in these internal dialogue loops from time-to-time, going on and on in our minds in a negative way.
 Sometimes for decades...

 You can CHANGE the way you talk to yourself.
-The easiest way is to repeat what you just said to yourself in a completely different voice inside your mind, Make it silly, or make it sexy, or make it loving, whatever works for you.
-If you find yourself stressing about something then change your inner voice to Scooby Doo.
-If you find yourself lost in an inner rage then change your internal voice to Daffy Duck.
-Of course it is silly to talk to yourself in a cartoon voice, but it isn't as silly as being lost in a vicious circle of anxiety or stress or anger.
+The easiest way is to repeat what you just said to yourself in a completely different voice inside your mind.
+Make it silly, or make it sexy, or make it loving; whatever works for you.
+If you find yourself stressing about something, change your inner voice to Scooby Doo.
+If you find yourself lost in an inner rage, change your internal voice to Daffy Duck.
+Of course, it is silly to talk to yourself in a cartoon voice, but it isn't as silly as being lost in a vicious circle of anxiety or stress or anger.